 Thank you for your interest in Sudbury’s Rural and Northern Immigration Pilot Program (RNIP).
 Below you will find more information for Sudbury employers who are seeking to participate in the program.
 Any community related questions should be directed to [email protected].
 For all other inquiries, please visit the IRCC website.

-Employers may be approved as a Sudbury RNIP employer through the Employer Stream when they find a foreign national they wish to hire.
+Companies may be approved as a Sudbury RNIP employer through the Employer Stream when they find a foreign national they wish to hire.
+This stream is separate from the candidate stream and draw process.

 In order to be approved to participate in the Sudbury RNIP under the Employer Stream, the employer must: